Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Pisey was born in Cambodia in 1982.
 He holds two masters degrees, one in Photography and another in Law and Finance Development.
 Pisey has worked in numerous sectors including photography, communications, tourism, and international development.
 He was instrumental in helping Skateistan Cambodia establish NGO status.
 Pisey thinks that "Skateistan is an example of a way to integrate marginalized youth and to give them a role in the development of their country."

 Operations Manager - Phnom Penh

-Benji has been working in Cambodia for over four years now as a public relations and events manager for a an international NGO working with street children.
+Benjamin first began working with Skateistan to found Skateistan Cambodia in 2011.
+Before starting with Skateistan, Benji had been working in Cambodia for over four years as the Public Relations and Events Manager for an international NGO working with street-working children.
 He graduated with a higher technical marketing degree in Toulouse, France, in 2001.
 He was the first to bring skateboarding to a Cambodian school, in 2011.
-Born in France, he has been skating in Marseille for 10 years.
+Benjamin was born in France, and spent 10 years living and skating in Marseille.

 All general inquiries about the Skateistan Cambodia project should be directed to Benji, who can be contacted at: firstname.lastname@example.org or +855 (0) 77 367 227

 Chada was born in Cambodia and graduated in Business Administration at the NGO PSE in 2010.
 He is now working as the Operations Officer for Skateistan Cambodia.
 He says: “I am the first person who was interested in skateboarding in Cambodia but I have just been skating since the beginning of 2011 in Phnom Penh City.
 Through skateboarding I would like to help street children, I want to give them hope both in education and in sport.”

 Chada can be contacted at email@example.com or +855 (0) 12 691 054

 Skate and Programs Assistant